"When do I plan maintenance to optimise up-time and minimize cost ?"

 Maintenance is for a lot of capital-intensive businesses a huge cost.
 However, currently, most companies spend their maintenance budget in a suboptimal way.

-Maintenance can be organised based on
+Maintenance can be organized based on

 - a reactive model (i.e. equipment breaks down, you fix it)